therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 ## Some core requisites for the work and for participants

 We believe that this project should be:
-- Compatabile with ALL web browsers.
+- Compatible with ALL web browsers.
 - Open Source (GPL v2 or higher) as much as possible.
 - Introspective of each media to which it's composing to, such as SMS chat bots or printed paper.
 - As fun as possible (Please have fun!) as it's [Serious, not Solemn](https://www.ted.com/talks/paula_scher_gets_serious?language=en